 The environmental effects of the East Palestine train derailment and disaster have been felt as far away as Texas.
 Ohio officials shipped 50,000 gallons of toxic wastewater, left over from firefighting efforts, to a company near Houston.
 That company, Texas Molecular, said it could handle the job.
 “Our technology safely removes hazardous constituents from the biosphere.
 We are part of the solution to reduce risk and protect the environment, whether in our local area or other places that need the capabilities we offer to protect the environment,” the company said in a statement.

 Others, including Harris County Judge Lina Hidalgo, aren’t as confident.
 “It’s a very real problem.
 We were told yesterday the materials were coming, only to learn today they’ve been here for a week,” she remarked.

 The health effects of the disaster in Ohio are impactful, real and wide-ranging.
 Toxic exposure illnesses are usually latent for decades.
 Because of this, many victims may not know if and when they develop serious illnesses, such as cancer, until their conditions are almost untreatable.
-A Columbus train derailment attorney must utilize facts, not speculation, to build a strong case for damages.
+An Ohio train derailment attorney must utilize facts, not speculation, to build a strong case for damages.
 The facts in this tragic case are still unfolding, but here’s what we know so far:

 Mechanical Failure Probably Caused the Derailment

 The federal investigation won’t be complete for another few weeks, but early signs point to a faulty wheel bearing.

 Surveillance video from a home near the crash site recorded “what appears to be a wheel bearing in the final stage of overheat failure moments before the derailment,” federal investigators said in mid-February 2023.